goauthentik/authentik/website/integrations/services/xen-orchestra/index.md

 -   Client type: Confidental
 -   Redirect URIs/Origins: `https://xenorchestra.company/signin/oidc/callback`

-Take note of the Client ID and the Client Secret, because we need them for the Configuration in Xen Orchestra.
+Take note of the Client ID and the Client Secret, because we need them for the configuration of Xen Orchestra.

 ### 2. Application